openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 ```

 The command try to be smart and helpful, and as soon you are launching it will have
-detected the git information of the current repository and will ask you if you
+detected the git information of the current repository and ask you if you
 want to use those values.

 ```console
 ?
 Enter the Git repository url (default: https://github.com/chmouel/pac-demo):
 ```

-You probably want to press enter here to use the default value, and then it will ask you to which namespace you will want to have your CI running.
-Again you can choose the default value here:
+You probably want to press enter here to use the default value, and then it will
+ask you to which namespace you will want to have your CI running.
+Again you can
+choose the default value here:

 ```console
 ?
 Please enter the namespace where the pipeline should run (default: pac-demo-pipelines):